Netanyahu rejects growing calls for a cease-fire as Israel battles Hamas outside main Gaza hospital

 Since these evacuation windows were first announced a week ago, more than 150,000 civilians have fled the north, according to U.N. monitors.
 On Saturday, the military announced a new evacuation window, saying civilians could use the central road and a coastal road.

-On the main road, a stream of people fled southward, clutching children and bags, many on foot and some on donkey-drawn carts.
+A stream of people fled southward on the main road, some on donkey-drawn carts.
 One man pushed two children in a wheelbarrow.

 Palestinian civilians and rights advocates have pushed back against Israel’s portrayal of the southern evacuation zones as “relatively safe.”
 They note that Israeli bombardment has continued across Gaza, including airstrikes in the south that Israel says target Hamas leaders but that have also killed women and children.